 Bonus Determinations-Sales Incentive Program.
-Under the Sales Incentive Program for 2015, each quarter, management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
+Under the Sales Incentive Program for 2016, each quarter, management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
 The sales objectives took into account our performance for the immediately preceding quarter and the corresponding quarter for the immediately preceding year.
-The sales objectives for 2015 each represented a significant increase over our actual performance in 2014.
+The sales objectives for 2016 each represented a significant increase over our actual performance in 2015.
 After the end of each quarter, management reviewed an individual's performance with respect to their individual sales objectives and determined the amount of the bonus to be paid under the program to the individual.

-For 2015, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on new customer bookings, sales to existing premium customers, and the execution of contracts with a term greater than one year.
-For 2015, Mr. Feinberg's territory in which such objectives were measured was international.
-Mr. Feinberg's annual incentive compensation target of \$168,750 in 2015 consisted of quarterly targets of \$42,188.
-In 2015, Mr. Feinberg earned \$56,250 for the third quarter and \$52,315 for the fourth quarter, resulting in incentive compensation of \$108,565 for the second half of 2015.
-New customer bookings translate into incentive compensation by comparing the international quarterly bookings goal set by management against the dollar amount in bookings actually achieved.
+For 2016, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on customer bookings, sales to existing premium customers and the execution of contracts with a term greater than one year.
+For 2016, Mr. Feinberg's territory in which such objectives were measured was international.
+Mr. Feinberg's annual incentive compensation target of \$168,750 in 2016 consisted of quarterly targets of \$42,188.
+In 2016, Mr. Feinberg earned \$40,502 for the first quarter, \$76,786 for the second quarter, \$44,721 for the third quarter and \$64,466 for the fourth quarter, resulting in total incentive compensation under the Sales Incentive Program of \$226,475.
+Customer bookings translate into incentive compensation by comparing the international quarterly bookings goal set by management against the dollar amount in bookings actually achieved.
 Sales to existing premium customers translate into incentive compensation by comparing the percentage goal for international monthly recurring revenue set by management against the percentage actually achieved.
 Such resulting percentages are then multiplied by the quarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
 Certain factors may decrease the amount of bonus earned, such as non-standard contract terms.
-Mr. Feinberg's incentive compensation for the third quarter of 2015 was guaranteed.